kjhealy/covdata/README.md

 - National level data from the [European Centers for Disease Control](https://www.ecdc.europa.eu/en).
 - State-level data for the United States from the [COVID Tracking Project](https://covidtracking.com).
 - State-level and county-level data for the United States from the [_New York Times_](https://github.com/nytimes/covid-19-data).

+The data are provided as-is.
+More information about collection methods, scope, limits, and possible sources of error in the data can be found in the documentation provided by their respective sources.
+(Follow the links above.)

 Data are current through Saturday, April 11, 2020.